RajuHalder/KTaint/README.md

-# KTaint: A Static Taint Analyzer in the K Framework
+# K-Taint: A Static Taint Analyzer in the K Framework

 K-Taint is a rewriting logic-based executable semantics in the K framework for taint analysis of an imperative  programming language.